herdianurdin/inote/README.md

 # Inote
-A simple classic notes app that can save notes in Local Storage.
+Simple classic note app that can save notes in Local Storage.
 With a responsive application display.
+In addition, this application can work offline (PWA).